-Recently, I had the opportunity to re-visit Kyoto again, for the third time.
-I visited Kyoto for the first time during Sakura season in 2016, then again in Momiji (Fall) season in 2017, before coming back during the pandemic in the winter of 2021 when there wasn’t any international tourist in Japan.
+Recently, I had the opportunity to revisit Kyoto again, for the third time.
+I visited Kyoto for the first time during Sakura (Spring) season, then again in Momiji (Fall) season, before coming back during the pandemic when there weren’t any international tourists in Japan.

-Needless to say, I feel like I’ve seen Kyoto at her best times and I can’t wait to share everything I know about Kyoto with you!
+Needless to say, I feel like I’ve seen Kyoto at its best times and I can’t wait to share everything I know about Kyoto with you!

 How can I get to Kyoto?

 First things first, let’s cover the ways you can get to Kyoto.
-Kyoto is located in Kansai, south from Honshu, Japan’s main region.
-It is around 500km south from Tokyo.
+Kyoto is located in Kansai, south of Honshu, Japan’s main region.
+It is around 500km south of Tokyo.
 Here is how you can get to Kyoto:

-(In fact, Osaka is a great base for your trip if you’re interested in exploring other things in Kansai aside of Kyoto, as I have outlined here)
+(In fact, Osaka is a great base for your trip if you’re interested in exploring other things in Kansai aside from Kyoto, as I have outlined here)

-However, if you’re thinking of making Kyoto one of your stop in a long trip to Japan, it’s very possible to take Shinkansen.
-From Tokyo, it will take only 2.5 hours to reach Kyoto by Shinkansen.
-Just make sure you’ve purchased a JR Pass which covers both areas.
-The Shinkansen conveniently drops you off at the main Kyoto / Osaka station (depending where you’ve decided to base yourself – I’ve written about that here), and from there you’ll be able to take local trains to wherever you need to go.
+The Shinkansen conveniently drops you off at the main Kyoto / Osaka station (depending on where you’ve decided to base yourself – I’ve written about that here), and from there you’ll be able to take local trains to wherever you need to go.

 How many days should I spend in Kyoto?